Tayside Club/Open Score Event, Perth

 Pre event information

 Woodland areas mostly fairly runnable and any bracken will be down at this time of year.
-Some areas of brambles on St Mags Hill marked with thicker vegetation symbols
+Some areas of brambles on St Magdalene Hill marked with thicker vegetation symbols

 On the day results will hopefully be available at